AnirudhVats975/interview-dsa/README.md

 ```

-### 7.Merge Two Sorted Arrays and  remove the dublicate value.
+### 9. Merge Two Sorted Arrays and  remove the dublicate value.
 A: [1, 2, 3, 4, 4]
 B: [2, 4, 5, 5]
 C: [1, 2, 2, 3, 4, 4, 4, 5, 5]